iiroki/ruuvi-cloud-gw/README.md

     ```

 2. Create a JSON configuration file and enter InfluxDB configuration.
-    - By default, configuration is read from `config.json` in the root directory.
     - See [Configuration](#configuration) for more information.

 3. Build and start the gateway in development mode (prettier logging):